RizzlerGod102/RizzlerGod102/README.md

 ## Hi there, I'm Shaurya 👋

-I'm a Diploma of Web Development student passionate about building modern and interactive web applications.
+I'm a Diploma of Front-End Web Development student passionate about building modern and interactive web applications.
 I enjoy working with HTML, CSS, JavaScript, Node.js, Express.js, and React, learning new technologies, and improving my skills through hands-on projects.

 ---